The Swim Guide

 About the spot:

-A beautiful little mountain lake by the Red Cross cabin on mount Hangur.
-This is the perfect spot to combine both mountain hiking and swimming.
+A beautiful smal mountain lake by the Red Cross cabin on mount Hangur.
+This is the perfect spot if you want to combine both hiking and swimming.
 From the top station at the gondola there is a marked trail that goes to the lake.
 From the lake, you have a beautiful view of mount Lønahorgi!

 How to get there: